psychemedia/island-storynotes/odo.md

 had done to the see of Rochester (Anglia
 Sacra, i, 886-9),

-Odo was present at the synod which, at
-Whitsuntide 1072, decided on the claims of
+Odo was present at the synod which, at Whitsuntide 1072, decided on the claims of Canterbury.
-Canterbury.
 In 1076 he was one of the leaders of the host which suppressed the rising of Ralph Guador [q. v. j in Norfolk
 (Flow.
 Wig. li.
 11), On 23 Oct.
-1177 he
-was present at the consecration of the church of Bee ( Citron .
+1177 he was present at the consecration of the church of Bee ( Citron .
 Beceense an.
-Mjgxe, Patro- logia, el.
+Mjgxe, Patrologia, el.
 046).
-In 1080 he presided in a court which decided on the liberties of Ely
-(Hist.
-Etimsis, pp, 261-2), and in June 1081 was present when the claims of the abbey of
-Bury St. Edmunds were decided (Alomorials of St. Edmund's Abbey, i.
+In 1080 he presided in a court which decided on the liberties of Ely (Hist.
+Etimsis, pp, 261-2), and in June 1081 was present when the claims of the abbey of Bury St. Edmunds were decided (Alomorials of St. Edmund's Abbey, i.
 347-9, RollsSor.)
-In
-1080 Odo was sent by William to take ven- geance on Northumberland for the murder of Bishop Walcher [q. v.l of Jlurliam, The whole county was harried, the innocent and guilty were punished indiscriminately, and
-Odo himself carried off from Durham a pas- toral staff of rnro workmanship and material
+In 1080 Odo was sent by William to take vengeance on Northumberland for the murder of Bishop Walcher [q. v.l of Jlurliam, The whole county was harried, the innocent and guilty were punished indiscriminately, and Odo himself carried off from Durham a pastoral staff of rnro workmanship and material
 (Stm.
 Dtjnblm. ii.
 210-11).

 Odo had now reached the zenith of his